 The push up dumbbell drag is a drill I’ve covered fairly recently and for good reason.
 This more intense push up variation intensifies the push up exercise in a hurry.
 It’s execution involves you knocking out a standard push up to start and following up the push up by having to reach and grab a dumbbell to drag it across your body to place beside the opposite hand.

-This push up variation allows you to perform a standard dynamic push up and then combo that with a sort of anti-rotational movement by forcing you to have to brace your body and maintain alignment in order to drag the dumbbell across to the opposite hand.
+This push-up variation allows you to perform a standard dynamic push up and then combo that with a sort of anti-rotational movement.
+This is done by forcing you to have to brace your body and maintain alignment in order to drag the dumbbell across to the opposite hand.
 This anti-rotation (having to resist the urge to twist at the hips and spine) will actually yield a strong ability to rotate the body when the time comes to throw a devastating punch such as a hook.

 Let’s assume you set this one up with the dumbbell on your right side.
 Get your body into the standard upright push up position.
 Perform the push up and once you perform a complete push up grab the dumbbell with your right hand and slide it across your body to your left side.
 Perform another push up and do the same thing with the left arm to move the weight back.